patel-bhavik/CSC573_Project1/README.md

         javac -classpath . client\*.java
         ```

     4. If you are going to run a client on this machine create one directory of your choice and at any location that you want and create few RFC files with `.txt` extension.
 Keep a note of this directory path, we will need this when we run client program.
-You should create separate directory for each client the you plan to run.
+You should create separate directory for each client you plan to run.

     5. Running the Server Program